Wuhan: People's Republic of China

-The city has been subject to devastating floods, which are now supposed to be controlled by the ambitious Three Gorges Dam, a project which was completed in 2008.
+The city has been subject to devastating floods, which are now intended to be controlled by the ambitious Three Gorges Dam, a project which was completed in 2008.
 The 2008 Chinese winter storms damaged water supply equipment in Wuhan: up to 100,000 people were out of running water when several water pipes burst, cutting the supply to local households.
 The 2010 Northern Hemisphere summer heat wave hit Wuhan on July 3.

 In the 2010 China floods, the Han River at Wuhan experienced its worst flooding in twenty years, as officials continued sandbagging efforts along the Han and Yangtze Rivers in the city and checked reservoirs.
 In the 2011 China floods, Wuhan was flooded, with parts of the city losing power.
 In the 2016 China floods, Wuhan saw 570 mm of rainfall during the first week of July, surpassing the record that fell on the city in 1991.
 A red alert for heavy rainfall was issued on July 2, the same day that eight people died after a 15 m section of a 2 m tall wall collapsed on top of them.
 The city's subway system, the Wuhan Metro was partially submerged as was the main railway station.
 At least 14 city residents were killed, one was missing, and more than 80,000 were relocated.

 The 2019 Military World Games were hosted in Wuhan in October.

 In December 2019, SARS-CoV-2, a novel coronavirus that caused the COVID-19 pandemic, was first discovered in Wuhan, and the city was the location of the first lockdown of the pandemic in January 2020.
 Wuhan and other Hubei cities were placed under lockdown for nearly three months to contain the disease.
 On April 8, 2020, the Wuhan lockdown officially came to an end after no new domestic cases were reported in Hubei province.
-The virus is believed to have been a mutation of a virus that existed in bats, and first spread to humans at a wet market in Wuhan.
-Although no bats were sold at the market, some 38 other species of animals were offered, one of which could have served as an intermediary species.
+SARS-CoV-2 is believed to have resulted from the zoonotic spillover of a virus that existed in bats, and the Huanan Seafood Market in Wuhan has been identified as a potential site for the initial animal-to-human transmission.
+Although no bats were sold at the market, some 38 other species of animals were offered at wet markets in the city, one of which could have served as an intermediary species.